 Determinants of spreads on European supranational debt: towards a European safe asset?

-Work in progress, joint with Roel Beetsma (University of Amsterdam) and Kalin Anev Janse (European Stability Mechanism)
+Joint with Roel Beetsma (University of Amsterdam) and Kalin Anev Janse (European Stability Mechanism)

 Education